egeriis/Mustache-for-Kohana-3/README.md

 `Mustache for Kohana 3` is a simple wrapper to easily implement Mustache within your Kohana 3 project.

 It is dependent on the Mustache class by Justin Hileman <http://defunkt.github.com/mustache>.
-This class is also included in this module, as it has been enhanced a bit.
+This class is included in this module, but remember to check for updates.

 ### How to use